DXOGO/TQS/README.md

-# Individual portfolio for Testing and Software Quality practical classes
+# Individual portfolio for the Testing and Software Quality practical classes

 Diogo Cruz, nMec: 98595